Harvest Home Food & Clothing Volunteer Programs

 Many persons with developmental disabilities are eager to help others in the community through significant volunteer assignments.
 Those who wish to volunteer as opposed to engage in competitive work, can do so with proper supports.

 SCARC's Harvest Home Programs were developed to meet this need.
 They are small program locations which foster volunteering in the community by persons with developmental disabilities.
-Harvest Home Foods and Harvest Home Clothing Company provide food and clothing to needy families in Sussex County utilizing the volunteer services of SCARC individuals.
+Harvest Home Foods provides food to needy families in Sussex County utilizing the volunteer services of SCARC individuals.

-SCARC's Harvest Home Food program and its Harvest Home Clothing Company offers meaningful opportunities to persons with developmental disabilities to engage in the distribution of food and clothing to needy families in Sussex County.
+SCARC's Harvest Home Food program offers meaningful opportunities to persons with developmental disabilities to engage in the distribution of food to needy families in Sussex County.
 50 adults with disabilities are served through these Harvest Home programs.

 The Harvest Home Food Program is the largest food pantry in Sussex County and serves more than 350 families every month from its two locations in Hampton Township and Ogdensburg.
 SCARC obtains food from the NORWESCAP Food Bank, one of six community food banks in New Jersey, in addition to holding food drives.
 Food is re-packaged and delivered by SCARC volunteers to the homes of needy families.